getsentry/devservices/README.md

 ## Installation

 The recommended way to install devservices is through a virtualenv in the requirements.txt.
+Once that is installed and a devservices config file is added, you should be able to run `devservices up` to begin local development.

 ```
 devservices==1.0.16